buildbot/buildbot/master/docs/developer/stats-service.rst

      (str) The name of the builder on which the data is captured.
    ``callback=None``
      The callback function for this class.
-     See :class:`CaptureBuildTimes` for more.

-   **The default callback:**
+     The default callback:

         See :class:`CaptureDataBase` of definition.

    .. py:method:: _builder_name_matches(self, builder_info)

-      This method matches whether the ``builder_name`` used to initialize this class instance is the same as the builder for the curent build.
-      See :class:`CaptureBuildTimes` for more information on this method.
+      See :class:`CaptureDataBase` for more information on this method.

 .. py:class:: buildbot.statistics.capture.CaptureDataAllBuilders